HananShpigler/Simon/README.md

 # Simon Game
-this time using HTML5,CSS3,***Javascript and jQuery combinations*** to make changes, event listeners, sounds, animations and much more.
+This time i am using HTML5,CSS3,***Javascript and jQuery combinations*** to make changes, event listeners, sounds, animations and much more.

 Enjoy playing the game :)